FOOD POLICY COMMUNITY EMPOWERMENT INITIATIVE

 SUSTAINABLE FOOD PRODUCTION INITIATIVE

-FOOD POLICY COUNCILS & FOOD SYSTEMS PLANNING INITIATIVE
+FOOD POLICY COUNCILS COMMUNITY EMPOWERMENT INITIATIVE

 La Paz, Bolivia

-The FLPC has been working for the past year with the Navajo Department of Health and the Community Outreach & Patient Empowerment (COPE) Project to identify ways in which food policy changes can improve health and increase food sovereignty within the Navajo Nation.
-In summer 2013, FLPC staff attended and presented at the Navajo Nation Food and Wellness Summit, helping Navajo leaders and community members begin to identify a set of policy issues they could address through legislation and other measures.
-To inform ongoing decision-making and policy development in this area, the FLPC has been researching food law and policy questions of interest to the Navajo Nation Division of Health, and working to create a toolkit (similar to the Clinic’s “Good Laws, Good Food” State Food Policy Toolkit) that is tailored to the issues facing Navajo Nation, and which was launched in May 2015 by a team of FLPC staff and students that traveled to Navajo Nation.
+FLPC has worked for the past three years with the Navajo Department of Health and the Community Outreach & Patient Empowerment (COPE) Project to identify ways in which food policy changes can improve health and increase food sovereignty within the Navajo Nation.
+In the summer of 2013, FLPC staff attended and presented at the Navajo Nation Food and Wellness Summit, helping Navajo leaders and community members begin to identify a set of policy issues they could address through legislation and other measures.
+To inform ongoing decision-making and policy development in this area, FLPC worked to create a toolkit (similar to the Clinic’s “Good Laws, Good Food” Food Policy Toolkits) that is tailored to the issues facing Navajo Nation, and which was launched in May 2015 by a team of FLPC staff and students that traveled to Navajo Nation.
 FLPC continues to work with COPE and its partner organizations in Navajo Nation as part of a coalition to improve food insecurity in the Navajo Nation and implement some of the policy ideas in the “Good Laws, Good Food” toolkit.

 FOOD ACCESS & OBESITY PREVENTION INITIATIVE

-School Food Intervention Project
+School Food Intervention Toolkit

 FOOD WASTE INITIATIVE